-Another tax consideration is the parties may not have filed all returns during the marriage and this important issue must be addressed.
+Another tax consideration is the parties may not have filed all returns during the marriage or the party may owe money from other taxable years and this important issue must be addressed.
 There are dozens of other potential tax issues which must be discussed as part of any comprehensive analysis of a matrimonial estate.